Inferring diffusivity from killed diffusion: Analytical results from PDE theory

 \subsection{Schr\"odinger operators and their spectrum}

-We now recall some analytical results for Schr\"odinger type equations that will allow to derive some estimates for solutions of the PDE (\ref{ellip}) that are essential in our proofs.
+We now recall some analytical results for Schr\"odinger-type equations that will allow to derive some estimates for solutions of the PDE (\ref{ellip}) that are essential in our proofs.
 Define the Schr\"odinger operator

 acting on $v$ belonging to the usual Sobolev space